MrTibbz2/Arduino-data-reporting/README.md

 - try and integrate a dht11 sensor
 - maybe make a system so that two way communication is possible

+<H1>week 3</H1>
-<H1>currently the rf24 is being really weird an not even working... gonna troubleshoot.</H1>
+so uh.. currently the rf24 is being really weird an not even working... gonna troubleshoot.
+After some careful good work with handling com ports like a dumbass I managed to cause a windows kernel error and a BSOD.... nice!